 In India the extremes might be a more enlarged, or at least more visible than in some other countries.
 But it comes down to the same concepts.

 The incredibly big gap between the poor and the rich gets right in your face.
 People living in slums next to the brand new airport.
 We saw more than 15 homeless sleeping in front of a shiny AUDI cars showcase.
 In this country, you either are a servant or you have a servant.
 You will see people fighting for their lives with collecting trash plastic and selling their daily catch for a few cents.
-It is not a reason to avoid India, I think it is a reason to visit India.
+It is not a reason to avoid India, I think it is a reason to visit India, to travel India.
 This is how life can look like too.
 You will appreciate your own struggles more after witnessing the soul of India.

 #8 ‘No’ doesn’t exist in India

 Indian people you run into on the streets don’t listen to your no. Your ‘no’ sounds as: ‘I need to push more and than the no becomes a yes.’